dodiz/task-manager/README.md

 - Mark subtasks as complete and move tasks between columns (also via drag and drop)
 - Hide/show the board sidebar
 - Toggle the theme between light/dark modes
-- Keep track of any changes using local storage or database if user is logged in
+- Keep track of any changes via backend

 ### Preview